California condor: Description

 The adult California condor is a uniform black with the exception of large triangular patches or bands of white on the underside of the wings.
 It has gray legs and feet, an ivory-colored bill, a frill of black feathers surrounding the base of the neck, and brownish red eyes.
 The juvenile is mostly a mottled dark brown with blackish coloration on the head.
 It has mottled gray instead of white on the underside of its flight feathers.

 The condor's head has little to no feathers, which helps keep it clean when feeding on carrion.
 The skin of the head and neck is capable of flushing noticeably in response to emotional state.
 The skin color varies from yellowish to a glowing reddish-orange.
 The birds do not have true syringeal vocalizations.
 They can make a few hissing or grunting sounds only heard when very close.

-The female condor is smaller than the male, an exception to the rule among birds of prey (it's the same with the Andean condor where males are also larger than females).
+The female condor is smaller than the male, an exception to the rule among birds of prey (the related Andean condor is another exception).
 Overall length ranges from 109 to 140 cm and wingspan from 2.49 to 3 m.
 Their weight ranges from 7 to 14.1 kg, with estimations of average weight ranging from 8 to 9 kg.
 Wingspans of up to 3.4 m have been reported but no wingspan over 3.05 m has been verified.
 Most measurements are from birds raised in captivity, so it is difficult to determine if major differences exist between wild and captive condors.

 California condors have the largest wingspan of any North American bird.
 They are surpassed in both body length and weight only by the trumpeter swan and the introduced mute swan.
 The American white pelican and whooping crane also have longer bodies than the condor.
 Condors are so large that they can be mistaken for a small, distant airplane, which possibly occurs more often than that they are mistaken for other bird species.

-The middle toe of the California condor's foot is greatly elongated, and the hind one is only slightly developed.
-The talons of all the toes are straight and blunt, and are thus more adapted to walking than gripping.
+The middle toe of the California condor's foot is greatly elongated, and the hind toe is only slightly developed.
+The talons of all the toes are straight and blunt and are thus more adapted to walking than gripping.
 This is more similar to their supposed relatives the storks than to birds of prey and Old World vultures, which use their feet as weapons or organs of prehension.